 - medical technology, life sciences and healthcare

 - transport, defence and construction technology.

-The objective of this program is to attract new investment, create new jobs, and in some cases retain existing jobs in regional Victoria and to support businesses to improve their productivity and competitiveness.
+The Regional Jobs Fund aims to attract new investment, create new jobs, and in some cases retain existing jobs in regional Victoria and to support businesses to improve their productivity and competitiveness.

-The program will consider the following types of projects resulting in the retention and creation of new jobs, development of business innovation and productivity, as well as the provision of utilities and infrastructure:
+The Regional Jobs Fund program will consider the following types of projects resulting in the retention and creation of new jobs, development of business innovation and productivity, as well as the provision of utilities and infrastructure:

 - investment projects where regional Victoria is in competition with interstate or international locations (i.e. footloose investments)